johbry17/Crime-in-Baltimore/README.md

 The data set runs from the first of January, 2012 to the second of September, 2017.

-The project analyzes the relationship between the frequency of crime and time of day, to better inform decision makers on the efficient allocation of police resources.
+This exploratory data analysis looks at the relationship between the frequency of crime and time of day, to better inform decision makers on the efficient allocation of police resources.
 We find a strong statistical association between the time of day, day of the week, and month of the year upon the frequency of crimes.

 A written summary of the major findings is included in the root repo as "GW Project 1 Analysis.pdf".